open-mmlab/mmdetection/README.md

 - **High efficiency**

   All basic bbox and mask operations run on GPUs now.
-  The training speed is nearly 2x faster than Detectron and comparable to maskrcnn-benchmark.
+The training speed is faster than or comparable to other codebases, including [Detectron](https://github.com/facebookresearch/Detectron), [maskrcnn-benchmark](https://github.com/facebookresearch/maskrcnn-benchmark) and [SimpleDet](https://github.com/TuSimple/simpledet).

 - **State of the art**

-  This was the codebase of the *MMDet* team, who won the [COCO Detection 2018 challenge](http://cocodataset.org/#detection-leaderboard), and we keep pushing it forward.
+  The toolbox stems from the codebase developed by the *MMDet* team, who won [COCO Detection Challenge](http://cocodataset.org/#detection-leaderboard) in 2018, and we keep pushing it forward.

 Apart from MMDetection, we also released a library [mmcv](https://github.com/open-mmlab/mmcv) for computer vision research, which is heavily depended on by this toolbox.

 ## License